InvisibleGit/goos-kotlin/README.md

 point you'll have trouble running them multiple times because of `XMPPError: conflict - cancel` exception until we reach p.110 - _A Surprise Failure_.
 We'll resolve this in the next step/commit.

+#### Step 02 - A Surprise Failure

+We're just skipping a few pages to fix this annoying issue of not closing the connection properly.
+This is basically just implementing p.110 - _A Surprise Failure_.

+Now we can continually run this failing acceptance test and not be bothered with Openfire refusing to connect.